MicrosoftDocs/appcenter-docs/docs/sdk/push/android.md

 Replace `{Your App Secret}` in the sample with the App Secret for the App Center project associated with this application.
 Refer to the [Get started](~/sdk/getting-started/android.md) section if the SDK isn't configured in the application yet.

-Android Studio automatically suggests the required import statement once you add `Push` to the `start()` method, but if you see an error that the class names are not recognized, add the following lines to the import statements in your activity class:
+Android Studio automatically suggests the required import statement once you add `Push` to the `start()` method, but if you see an error that the class names aren't recognized, add the following lines to the import statements in your activity class:

 ```java
 import com.microsoft.appcenter.AppCenter;